PandasAreBears/MKPKResults/README.md

 vulnerability research.

 # Structure
-mkpk - Contains the malicious Makka Pakka source files. data - stores the data outputs of the experiment, this is the raw data, and the
+mkpk - Contains the malicious Makka Pakka source files.\
+data - stores the data outputs of the experiment, this is the raw data, and the
-    graphical visualisations.
+    graphical visualisations.\
-src/analysis - Generates the grpahical visualisations based on the raw data. src/gather - Generates the infected binaries and stores them in the top-level
+src/analysis - Generates the grpahical visualisations based on the raw data.\
+src/gather - Generates the infected binaries and stores them in the top-level
-    `bin` directory.
+    `bin` directory.\
-src/reprot - Queries virus total with the infected binaries, and stores the
+src/report - Queries virus total with the infected binaries, and stores the
     results in the data directory.

 # Data Reproduction Methodology